 - In the Details panel under Transform, set WhiteKing's Location to X = -26, Y = 4, and Z = 0.

 That's a wrap!
-Click Play to see your populated level in action, and press Esc when you're ready to exit.
-This tutorial covered a lot of ground creating a simple project, but your project is ready to move on to the next part of the series: setting up for mixed reality.
+Select Play to see your populated level in action, and press Esc when you're ready to exit.
+You covered a lot of ground just creating a simple project, but now you're ready to move on to the next part of the series: setting up for mixed reality.